 A quick tutorial for how to make edible food paint and gold food paint.
 They are so easy to make and there are so many things you can use them for!

-I wanted to share this recipe for how to make edible food paint.
-It only takes two ingredients and a few seconds.
+In case you want to try it for yourself, I’m sharing this easy recipe for how to make edible food paint.
+It only takes two ingredients and a few seconds!
 You’ll notice that I used vodka as the base for the paint.
 The alcohol will evaporate as the paint dries, so when it is ready to eat it will be non-alcoholic, and safe for kids treats.
 If you’d like, you can use lemon extract for the base, but you may have a bit of a lemon taste on your final product.

 Try to make the paint as concentrated as possible.
 If you put too much liquid on your baked good, it will start to erode the surface and leave a bit of an indent.